Munushka1/Twitch-Tools-Manager/Twitch Tools Manager/readme.md

 - Added new feature that stops a Twitch stream from pausing when you focus on another tab

 - Changed the color of the toggle switches

+🛠️ V1.1 Changes:

+- Added a Twitch Auto Refresh script that refreshes the video player when a network error occurs

+🛠️ V1.0 Changes:

+- Added BTTVPiPRemover that removes the BTTV PiP button from the video controls UI